 If you're a diehard horror fan, listen up.
-There's a new indie horror movie on the block, and it may just be one of 2016's most chilling films to date.
-It's called Hush; it premiered at SXSW this year, and it's available to stream on Netflix.
+There's a new indie horror movie on the block, and it may just be one of 2016's most chilling films.
+It's called Hush; it premiered at SXSW last year, and it's available to stream on Netflix.
 It might be just the thing you need to tide you over while you wait for this year's other new horror movies.
 But Hush isn't just you're average scare, and it's not a thoughtless scary trash heap that was hastily assembled and sent out into the void.
 The movie is good.
 It holds its own among other recent indie horror movies that left a lasting impression, like the endlessly unsettling It Follows or the psychological bravado that was The Babadook.
 Feeling curious?
 Read on to find out why we loved it.

 - It's original.
 We've seen home invasion movies before (think The Strangers, Panic Room, or You're Next), but we've never seen one quite like this.
 In fact, I don't ever recall the use of a deaf character — Maddie, in this case — as a storytelling device, and it makes for an incredibly compelling narrative.
 The best part is, Maddie's deafness isn't just a gimmick.
 It's not quickly forgotten or pushed to the side.
 It's woven intricately through the fabric of the film.
 It plays so much into Maddie's character, her lifestyle, and her world.

 - It's plausible.
 Upon first glance, it might seem entirely impractical that a deaf, mute woman lives all alone in the woods.
 And yet, the backstory is strong.
 She's there for a good reason.
 She has people checking in on her, including family and a friendly neighbor.
 Even the logistics of some psychopath stomping around and tormenting her don't seem far-fetched.
 He takes her phone, cuts the power, and slashes her tires.
 It's a very real situation, with a very slim chance of escape.